(N.B. If you are signed in, your registered preferences will take precedence)

 Show/hide GPS File for County Tops

-The map and list depict the current administrative counties and Unitary Authorities of England and Wales, and their highest points above sea level.
-These are the areas which were formed by administrative changes in the late 1990's through to 2001.
+The map and list depict the current administrative counties and Unitary Authorities, and their highest points above sea level.
+These are the areas which were formed by the administrative changes which started in the late 1990's.

 Some of the tops on this page are real oddities, and may seem a bit pointless in some of the low-lying counties, and especially in the metropolitan areas.
-This website also includes pages for the London Borough Tops, the Historic County Tops, and for the Administrative (1974) County Tops.
+This website also includes pages for the London Borough Tops, Historic County Tops, and for the Administrative (1974-1996) County Tops.

 Click here for more detailed information on county history.